carpentries/instructor-training/episodes/01-introduction.md

 to drive *how* we teach the specific content associated with the community of practice.
 Many of our teaching techniques and lesson development strategies incorporate ideas from this perspective.

-> ## Something to Think About
->
-> Throughout the day, take note of how this training is structured.
-> What pieces exemplify the situated learning perspective,
-> i.e., how are you, as an instructor-in-training, being brought into a new community of practice?
-> Are there any places where we are using the cognitivist ideas/techniques described later in the training?
-{: .challenge}

 > ## Other Perspectives
 >
 > There are many other perspectives outside cognitivist theory ---